ranbureand/multilingual-experiment/readme.markdown

     slug: it
 ```

-The *for* loop contains three different code blocks that are executed only if specific conditions are met.
+The *for* loop contains three different code blocks that are run only if specific conditions are met.
 If we were to look only at its high-level structure:

 ``` liquid
 <ul>